-The clocks have changed and the nights are dark.
-Its time to secure your home easily with our quick programming guide for your light switch timer.
+The clocks have changed, Its time to secure your home easily with our quick programming guide for your light switch timer.

 Light Switch Timer – Quick programming guide